-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project (Management, Handling and Trans-boundary Movement) Rules 2008 Hazardous and Other Wastes (Management and Trans boundary Movement) Amendment Rules, 2016.
-Pollution Control Board/ DoHFW processor of the hazardous wastes for handling and management in a manner that is safe and environmentally sound. waste, mostly in the form of waste/used oil 7 Plastic Waste Management Rules 2016 Meghalaya State Pollution Control Board/ DoHFW All institutional generators of plastic waste shall segregate and store the waste generated by them in accordance with the Solid Waste Management Rules, and handover segregated wastes to authorized waste processing or disposal facilities or deposition centres, either on its own or through the authorized waste collection agency.
-8 The Epidemic Diseases Act 1897 DoHFW The Epidemic Diseases Act 1897 provides for better prevention of the spread of dangerous diseases. - The Epidemic Diseases (Amendment) Ordinance, 2020 Ordinance, 2020 was promulgated on April The ordinance includes provisions for protection of health and safety of health workers from the acts of violence and
+S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project 6 Hazardous Waste (Management, Handling and Trans-boundary Movement) Rules 2008 Hazardous and Other Wastes (Management and Trans boundary Movement) Amendment Rules, 2016.
+Meghalaya State Pollution Control Board/ DoHFW These Rules outline the responsibilities of the generator, transporter and recycler/re- processor of the hazardous wastes for handling and management in a manner that is safe and environmentally sound.
+To address the appropriate management of all x-ray wastes developer so that they are safely handled and disposed.
+The operation phase of the project will result in generation of some quantities of hazardous waste, mostly in the form of waste/used oil from Water Treatment Plant operation.
+Project developer needs to obtain consent from Meghalaya SPCB for storage of transformer oil, if required.
+All the hazardous waste generated due to the project should be stored and disposed as per the requirements of rules.
+Storage on a paved surface in a designated area with adequate secondary containment, with adequate labelling and before it is disposed to an SPCB approved vendor.
+7 Plastic Waste Management Rules 2016 Meghalaya State Pollution Control Board/ DoHFW All institutional generators of plastic waste shall segregate and store the waste generated by them in accordance with the Solid Waste Management Rules, and handover segregated wastes to authorized waste processing or disposal facilities or deposition centres, either on its own or through the authorized waste collection agency.
+HCFs are generators of large quantity of plastics, including non-reusable types.
+The plastic wastes contaminated with blood, urine etc poses high risks of infections and therefore, needs safeguard measures as specified in the rules.
+8 The Epidemic Diseases Act 1897 DoHFW The Epidemic Diseases Act 1897 provides for better prevention of the spread of dangerous diseases.
+The Epidemic Diseases (Amendment) Ordinance, 2020 was promulgated on April 22, project staff especially during this period of COVID pandemic.
+The ordinance includes provisions for

-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project Epidemic Diseases Act, 1897.
-The Act provides for the prevention of the spread of dangerous epidemic diseases. aggression during management of Covid-19 response in the health facilities and communities.
-The Ordinance amends the Act to include protections for healthcare personnel combating epidemic diseases and expands the powers of the central government to prevent the spread of such diseases.
-9 The Water (Prevention & Control of Pollution) Act 1974.
-Provisions are largely to prevent air and water pollution by not releasing untreated effluents and harmful emissions from Generator sets Applicable Relevant to all HCFs and Central Biomedical The Air (Prevention & Control of Pollution) Act 1981. and incinerators.
+S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project The Epidemic Diseases (Amendment) Ordinance, 2020 2020.
+The Ordinance amends the Epidemic Diseases Act, 1897.
+The Act provides for the prevention of the spread of dangerous epidemic diseases. aggression during management of Covid-19 The Ordinance amends the Act to include protections for healthcare personnel combating epidemic diseases and expands the powers of the central government to prevent the spread of such diseases.
+9 The Water (Prevention & Control of Pollution) Act 1974. e .
+Provisions are largely to prevent air and water pollution by not releasing untreated effluents and harmful emissions from Generator sets and Applicable Relevant to all HCFs and Central Biomedical The Air (Prevention & Control of Pollution) Act 1981. incinerators.
 Most provisions are already discussed under the Bio-Medical Waste Rules.
 Waste Treatment Facilities (where established).
 Environment Protection Act (and Rules), 1986 and 1996 The Act mandates to control and abate water pollution.
 Relevant, based on the project scale of minor civil works and BMWM activities.
 Environment (Protection) Second Amendment Rules 2002 The Diesel Generator sets installed during construction should comply with maximum permissible noise levels and noise control measures for diesel generators up to 1000 KVA capacity as specified in the Act.
-10 Environmental Impact Assessment (EIA) Notification 2006 & and subsequent amendments, including Draft Based on The EIA Notification 2006 and it subsequent amendments, Water supply project is exempt from obtaining prior Environmental Clearance from the regulatory authorities.
-1 5 1
+10 Environmental Impact Assessment (EIA) Notification 2006 & and subsequent L Based on The EIA Notification 2006 and it subsequent amendments, Water supply project 1 5 1